 Strengths of the teaching are numerous.
 The excellent relationships ensure pupils feel safe and well cared for.

-The leadership and management of the teaching and learning are good as senior leaders have a good overview of curriculum provision and its effectiveness across the school.
-They complete classroom observations, look carefully at pupils work and the class teachers planning.
-The HT and SLT have an accurate view of the delivery of the provision and outcomes for all pupils in all key stages.
+The leadership and management of the teaching and learning are good as Senior Leaders have a good overview of curriculum provision and its effectiveness across the school.
+They complete classroom observations, look carefully at pupils work and the class teachers' planning.
+The Head Teacher and Senior Leadership Team have an accurate view of the delivery of the provision and outcomes for all pupils in all key stages.

 Teachers give pupils very clear explanations so pupils know exactly what they have to do to achieve and the success criteria is often clear.
 There are a range of exciting extra-curricular activities that pupils clearly enjoy.
 The magnificent art displays and the learning environment is outstanding.